- About Us

 Ridgefield Animal Hospital

-Proheart 6, the "6 month" injectable heartworm prevention, is now available.
+Proheart 6, the "6 month" injectable heartworm prevention, is available again.
 Proheart 6 had a long period of unavailability, but Zoetis is now confident that availability is no longer and issue.
 Let us know if this twice yearly heartworm product is something you are interested in learning more about ( we especially like it in dogs that leave the owner for periods of time - show dogs, hunting dogs, shared custody pets, dogs that are boarded frequently, etc. )

 The addition is done!
 Our addition is complete.
 It is added 2 new exam rooms, a special ultrasound and dental area, gives more office space to Deby our office manager, the receptionists, the doctors, and relocated the staff lounge.
 Also included was finishing part of the upstairs attic into usable space.
 These changes will allow better utilization of the front area of the clinic.
 By having more exams, we can facilitate getting upset pets in a room faster ( great for cats ! ), provide flow for doctors seeing one patient while waiting on testing to be completed on another, and provide more privacy for serious cases, emergencies, and euthanasia appointments.
-The new special proceedures/dental area helps us be more efficient in the treatment area - a traffic issue on busy days!
+The new special procedures/dental area helps us be more efficient in the treatment area - a traffic issue on busy days!
 All in all, the changes will help us continue to provide the services you seek but hopefully do so more efficiently.

 Digital Dental Radiography/ Dental equipment - We have acquired state-of-the-art dental equipment.
 Our staff continues to attend continuing education on this very important facet of health care for your pet .
-Digital radiographs allow us to find problems deep in the tooth root so that we can extract or treat that tooth in a timely fashion, and the new dental unit allows your pet to have their work done faster, helping us keep anesthesia time to a minimum.
-Dental disease is painful to pets, and the bacteria involved in infected roots spreads to important organs like the kidney and the heart through the bloodstream.
+Digital radiographs allow us to find problems deep in the tooth root area so that we can extract or treat that tooth in a timely fashion, and the new dental unit allows your pet to have their work done faster, helping us keep anesthesia time to a minimum.
+Dental disease is painful to pets ( just like us!), and the bacteria involved in infected roots spreads to important organs like the kidney and the heart through the bloodstream.
 Providing needed dental care has been shown to lengthen a pet's life by an average of 2 years

 Pet Health Insurance: the US is No.1 in the world in available pet health care, but lags behind in the number of pets covered by pet health insurance, which better allows owners to opt for the best care for their pet.
 For more information ask any of our staff, and check out the websites listed on our "Pet Insurance Page".